 A delicious orange-flavored crunchy Biscotti with dark chocolate chips, is the perfect end-of-meal dessert or afternoon snack, especially if dipped in warm tea or sweet wine.
 It's a perfect Italian Holiday cookie and a great edible gift idea for friends and family.
 It's very easy to make, and you only need one bowl and a few ingredients.

 Biscotti, or Cantucci, is a traditional and very common cookie in Tuscany.
 It's served in every Tuscan trattoria at the end of the meal and it's common to dip in Tuscan sweet wine called Vin Santo.
-The original recipe of Cantucci is made with almonds and honey, but in modern days is very common to find in commerce a variety of flavors.
+The original recipe of Cantucci is made with almonds and honey, but in modern days is very common to find in commerce in different flavors.
 The best combination, in my opinion, is the orange and chocolate Biscotti.
+Dip them in hot chocolate or Grand Marnier for a delicious twist, or enjoy them with your morning coffee.

-Chocolate and orange together remind me of Christmas, Terry's Chocolate Orange, and candied orange peels dipped in chocolate (my absolute weakness).
+Chocolate and orange together remind me of the Holiday season, Terry's Chocolate Orange, and candied orange peels dipped in chocolate (my absolute weakness).

 What is Biscotti?

 The word Biscotti in Italian is commonly used to call every cookie.
 These "Biscotti" are actually called "Cantucci" and they're a traditional Tuscan cookie from the city of Prato.
-They're also called "Biscotti di Prato" (meaning "Cookies from Prato").
+Traditional Biscotti are also called "Biscotti di Prato" (meaning "Cookies from Prato").
 I believe this is where the international name of Biscotti came from, to identify these delicious elongated crunchy cookies.

 What does Biscotti means?